YahooArchive/locator/README.md

 ## Plugins
-Called with "events" (really just methods) at different points of the processing
+Plugins are called with "events" (really just methods) at different points of the processing.

 * `fileUpdated(evt, api)`
     * called when a file is added or updated